Toxe/php-onedrive/README.md

 1. Copy `config.php.dist` to `config.php`.
 2. Edit app credentials in `config.php`.
+3. Make sure the `./cache` directory is writable by the web server.
 3. Use [Composer](https://getcomposer.org) to install dependencies: `$ php bin/composer.phar install`

 ## Dependencies